zendframework/zf2-documentation/docs/languages/en/tutorials/quickstart.di.rst

    $b = new B(new A());

-Above, A is a dependency of B, and A was **injected** into B. If you are not familar with the concept of dependency injection, here are a couple of great reads: Matthew Weier O'Phinney's `Analogy`_, Ralph Schindler's `Learning DI`_, or Fabien Potencier's `Series on DI`_.
+Above, A is a dependency of B, and A was **injected** into B. If you are not familiar with the concept of dependency injection, here are a couple of great reads: Matthew Weier O'Phinney's `Analogy`_, Ralph Schindler's `Learning DI`_, or Fabien Potencier's `Series on DI`_.